lumilio/Jungle-didakoo.com-README.md/README.md

 [Ethereum](https://ethereum.org/en/) is a distributed computing platform based on [Blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
 Ethereum enables the execution of smart contracts and decentralized applications in a secure environment without the need for a central authority.

 The introduction of Ethereum NFTs has allowed didakoo.com to recognize a player's identity and their NFTs without requiring an email or password.
-This is done through the use of crypto wallet MetaMask, which provides a unique blockchain address linked to the player and their NFTs
+This is done through the use of crypto wallet MetaMask, which provides a unique blockchain address linked to the player and their NFTs.
+Metamask allowing players to create create infinite wallets and addresses effortlessly.

-acts as a digital identifier and proof of ownership of NFT assets. provides a unique blockchain address linked to the player and their NFTs.

-whats L2?/
-[...]

-whats metamask?/why metamask?
+and interact safely with the website.

+MetaMask enables users to generate unlimited wallets at no cost.

-la scelta dell'utilizzo di Metamask come wallet per accedere al gioco è volta alla facilità di creazione di un wallet vergine dando la possibilità ai giocatori di interagire con il sito con sicurezza elevata, Metamask consente di creare infiniti wallet a costo 0. how to install metamask ( loading ... tutorial section ... ) To join Ethereum and create your avatar in Jungle you just need Metamask , one of the most popular gateway wallet in crypto world.
+how to install metamask ( loading ... tutorial section ... )
+To join Ethereum and create your avatar in Jungle you just need Metamask , one of the most popular gateway wallet in crypto world.